Why Facebook Messenger Will Lead the Next Customer Communication Revolution

 In the last two decades businesses faced major challenges and opportunities as the Internet has shaped the way they communicate with customers.
 There have been the website revolution, app craze, and the powerful raise of social media.
 Things have been moving so fast that companies often struggle to catch up.
 It is difficult to tell another revolution from another empty obsession of the tech industry.
 When apps just appeared few businesses realized their true implications.
 However, being the first one with an app among competitors turned out to be a huge advantage.
 Recognizing a game-changer while it’s still young may make a tremendous impact on business.
 So the hot question is what’s the next opportunity to seize?

 Facebook looks set to lead this revolution with its Messenger.
-It has a massive user base — now more than one billion users.
-This is rivaled only by WhatsApp, also a part of Facebook’s suite of apps.
+The company has a massive user base.
+It recently announces that Facebook Messenger has reaches one billion users, which is rivaled only by WhatsApp, also a part of Facebook’s suite of apps.

 Okay, it’s clear that Messenger is big and popular, but what does it have to do with businesses?
 Many businesses already have pages on Facebook and can sometimes contact customers via messages.
 “Nothing revolutionary there”, that’s what marketers may think unless they have heard something from the recent chatbots talks among hi-tech people.